cebcar/Tuxedo-ij/TechDocs/DevOps/tools/IntelliJ.md

   - edit to &lt;ph&gt;&lt;issueNum&gt;-&lt;abbreviatedIssueName&gt;,
     where 'ph' is a hardcoded project name

+#### folder .cebcar
+- folder .cebcar, at root level of repository, is available for use by scripting operations

 ### Open Repository as Project

 [Create Personal Access Token](GitHub.md#create-personal-access-token) "JetBrains-GitHub Integration: &lt;projectName&gt;"; copy content to clipboard